 You might be thinking, “Isn’t that what a neurologist is for?”
 Actually, only “about 40% of a general neurologist's practice is devoted to headache patients,” Dr. Mauskop says.
 Neurologists also treat conditions like Alzheimer’s disease and stroke, and some neurologists specialize in disorders other than headache.
 That means going to a neurologist doesn’t necessarily mean seeing a migraine expert.

-Since you’re reading this article, it’s probably safe to say that you think you’d benefit from specialized treatment for your migraines.
+Since you’re reading this article, it’s probably safe to say that you think you’d benefit from specialized treatment for your migraine.
 But that doesn’t necessarily mean that a headache clinic is your best bet.
 Here are the factors you’ll want to consider before booking your appointment.

 Headache clinic appointments aren’t exactly easy to get, so you may want to try other options first if your headaches are mild or moderate.
 Over 90% of Dr. Mauskop’s patients are migraine sufferers who have 15 or more attacks per month.
 They’ve typically seen three different doctors for their headaches without success before coming to the clinic.